3.1: Introduction

 Figure 1.
 Three drawings by Santiago Ramón y Cajal, taken from “Comparative study of the sensory areas of the human cortex”, pages 314, 361, and 363.
 Left: Nissl-stained visual cortex of a human adult.
 Middle: Nissl-stained motor cortex of a human adult.
 Right: Golgi-stained cortex of a 1 1/2 month old infant.

-Our journey in answering these questions begins more than 100 years ago with a scientist named Santiago Ramón y Cajal.
+Our journey into these questions begins more than 100 years ago with a scientist named Santiago Ramón y Cajal.
 Cajal (1911) boldly concluded that discrete individual neurons are the structural and functional units of the nervous system.
 He based his conclusion on the numerous drawings he made of Golgi-stained tissue, a stain named after the scientist who discovered it, Camillo Golgi.
 Scientists use several types of stains to visualize cells.
 Each stain works in a unique way, which causes them to look different when viewed under a microscope.
-For example, a very common Nissl stain labels only the main part of the cell (i.e., the cell body; see left and middle panels of Figure 1).
-In contrast, a Golgi stain fills the cell body and all the processes that extend from it (see right panel of Figure 1).
-A more notable characteristic of a Golgi stain is that it only stains approximately 1–2% of neurons (Pasternak & Woolsey, 1975; Smit & Colon, 1969), permitting the observer to distinguish one cell from another.
+For example, a Nissl stain labels only the main part of the cell (i.e., the cell body; see left and middle panels of Figure 1).
+In contrast, a Golgi stain fills the cell body and all the processes that extend from it (right panel of Figure 1).
+Most notably, a Golgi stain only stains approximately 1–2% of neurons (Pasternak & Woolsey, 1975; Smit & Colon, 1969), permitting the observer to distinguish one cell from another.
 These qualities allowed Cajal to examine the full anatomical structure of individual neurons for the first time.
 This significantly enhanced the appreciation of the intricate networks their processes form.
 Based on his observation of Golgi-stained tissue, Cajal suggested neurons were distinct individual units rather than continuous structures.
-This was opposed to the dominant theory at the time proposed by Joseph von Gerlach, which stated that the nervous system was composed of a network of long continuous fibers, like telegraph wires (for review see Lopez-Munoz et al., 2006).
+This opposed the dominant theory at the time proposed by Joseph von Gerlach, which stated that the nervous system was composed of a network of long continuous fibers, like telegraph wires (for review see Lopez-Munoz et al., 2006).
 Camillo Golgi himself had been an avid supporter of Gerlach’s theory.
 Despite their scientific disagreement, Cajal and Camillo Golgi shared the Nobel Prize for Medicine in 1906 for their combined contribution to our understanding of neurons.
 This seminal work paved the way for our current understanding of the basic structure of the nervous system described in this chapter (for reviews see: De Carlos & Borrell, 2007; Grant, 2007).

 Media Attributions